 Alternatives are AdaptiBar and S&T book(s).
 If you’re set on getting either UWorld or AdaptiBar but still aren’t sure which, read my review and comparison here.

-Although the questions will overlap, you can use either one of UWorld or AdaptiBar with S&T for the primers.
+Although the questions will overlap, you can use S&T for the primers and excellent explanations with either one of UWorld or AdaptiBar.

 In the end, you can’t really go wrong with any of these MBE supplements.
 Each of these will help you as long as it fits what you’re looking for and that you use it to learn from it.

 Remember, no one can teach you.
 You can only learn.